-You can come with me nature watching, maybe to see butterflies settle to sleep in the late afternoon, wander in the reed beds with the warblers, go foraging perhaps or even fossil hunting and I'll post you a fossil that we find.
+You can come with me nature watching, or specifically to see butterflies settle to sleep in the late afternoon on the Downs.

 Walks don't need to be themed by the way, if you like

-just come out with me for a stroll and chat them please do.
+just come out with me for a stroll and a chat if you like?